ToolShedTested

 6. Craftsman CMCF800C2 – Best Budget Pick

-The Craftsman CMCF800C2 comes as a complete kit: impact driver, two 1.5Ah batteries, charger, and a carrying bag — all for less than most bare-tool competitors.
-The 1,500 in-lbs of torque and 2,900 IPM are entry-level specs, but for household tasks like assembling furniture, installing hardware, and occasional deck work, this is a capable and honest tool.
+The Craftsman CMCF800C2 comes as a complete starter kit: impact driver, two batteries, and charger.
+The 1,460 in-lbs of torque and 3,100 IPM are entry-level specs, but for household tasks like assembling furniture, installing hardware, and occasional deck work, this is a capable and honest tool.

 Which Impact Driver Is Right for You?